Skip to main content

 And he was not polite when he said it.

-Now look, as an entrepreneur I’m used to rejection and scepticism — I have a permanent bedroom-sharing relationship with both of these things.
+Now look, as an entrepreneur I’m used to rejection and skepticism — I have a permanent bedroom-sharing relationship with both of these things.

 But this time it felt different.
 It wasn’t scepticism, it was Goliath trying to stare down David and telling him to stay in his lane.